• * START HERE *

 7. Allow it to boil with the lid on for about 10 - 20 seconds or so, then TURN OFF THE HEAT.
 Leave the lid on to allow the rice to cook.
 NO PEEKING!!

-The rice will be done in approximately 15 minutes.
+The rice will be done in about 15 minutes.

 steaming rice on the stovetop